SRombauts/UEPlasticPlugin/README.md

         (for instance "C:\Program Files\Epic Games\5.1\Engine\")
         This creates a "UEPlasticPlugin" folder into the "Plugins\" subdirectory.
         Then remove the integrated plugin from "Engine\Plugins\Developer\PlasticSourceControl" to avoid the collision.
-        This is the way to enable Plastic SCM for all Unreal Engine projects on the machine.
+        This is the way to enable Unity Version Control for all Unreal Engine projects on the machine.
  3. Then, launch your Unreal project, click on the Source Control icon "Connect to Source", select "Plastic SCM".

 #### How to build from sources